frankyeh/TIPL-example/README.md

 ## Introduction

 Template Image Processing Library (TIPL) is a lightweight C++ template library designed mainly for medical imaging processing.
-The design paradigm is to provide an "easy-to-use" and also "ready-to-use" library.
-You need only to include the header files to use it.
-There is no need to build the source codes.
+The design paradigm is to provide an "easy-to-use" and also "ready-to-use" header-only library.

 ## Design paradigm